-Listen to local financial advisors Kevin Korhorn, Josh Gregory and Mike Bernard discuss current financial planning issues and answer your financial questions.
+Listen to local Certified Financial Planners™ Kevin Korhorn, Josh Gregory and Mike Bernard discuss current financial planning issues and answer your financial questions.

 Join us for a weekly discussion about financial topics that impact you: saving for retirement, planning for college, managing your investments, tax planning, insurance, good financial habits for small businesses, what you need to know about Medicare, and much more.

 Best Investment Solutions For The Short Term

 What is the best investment approach when you have money you can invest but will need it in the next couple of years?
 With the market near all-time highs, is it a good idea to invest this money in stocks, or is there a better solution?
 The current investment world has created a big decision between safety of principle and the ability to earn a return.
 We're sharing our perspective and answering questions from fans of the show on this hour of the Wise Money Show!

 Mistakes To Avoid When Choosing A Financial Planner

 Choosing the right financial planner can be the difference between you achieving your definition of financial peace or not.
 What are the most common mistakes that are made when choosing this important professional relationship?
 We are sharing those and our advice on how to find the right fit in this episode of The Wise Money Show.